fenos/Notifynder/README.md

 #### Connecting to the user Model ####

-Notifynder use a user model to get informations from who sent the notification and who receive the notification, so if you have a different name of user model, publish the configurations files and fill the path of your model.
+Notifynder use a user model to get informations from who sent the notification and who receive the notification, so if you have a different name of User model, publish the configurations files and fill the path of your model.

 ~~~
 php artisan config:publish fenos/notifynder